 Please note that boating, canoeing, kayaking and other activities on rivers and bays can be dangerous.
 Obtain a water trail map and guide in advance, plan your trip and follow all safety precautions.

-Some Gloucester Blueways Water Trail access point have fees.
+Some Gloucester Blueways Water Trail access points have fees.